patharanordev/rtclock/k8s/README.md

  - yauritux/busybox-curl
  - patharagls/rtclock:0.2.1-server

-To convert image tag from original to `harbor.bdms.co.th/hms_gateway`, you can use command below:
+To convert image tag from original to `your.registry.ip`, you can use command below:

 ```bash
 # Example image tag : "patharagls/rtclock:0.2.1-server"